 Information for families

 Youth crisis stabilization facilities operating in Wisconsin have eight or fewer beds.
 Stays are short term.
-Most stays are five days or less.
+Most stays are five days or fewer.
 Some youth may stay up to 30 days.

 Youth receive care from a team of trained professionals.
 This team provides immediate counseling and assistance to help avert an emergency and prevent the person in mental health crisis from being placed in a higher level of care.
 This team also collaborates with the client's support system, including their family, school, and other service providers, to ensure the client's mental health needs are met when they return home.